WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 1. Connectivity – Every community reachable within 24 hours by road, air, or sea.

-2. Sustainability – Carbon-neutral logistics powered by renewable energy.
+2. Sustainability – Low-emission logistics increasingly powered by renewable energy.

 3. Resilience – Infrastructure engineered for North Atlantic climate and terrain.